 Creditors may not initiate or continue legal actions - specifically enforcement actions - against the debtor.
+Exceptions are as follows:

-Exceptions are (1) legal proceedings that do not affect the debtor's estate; (2) proceedings relating to creditors with a right to segregate assets and creditors with
+- a legal proceedings that do not affect the debtor's estate; - b proceedings relating to creditors with a right to segregate assets and creditors with existing rights to separate satisfaction (see below); - c proceedings relating to claims disputed by the administrator; and - d legal proceedings resulting from transactions concluded after the opening of the insolvency proceedings.